camjohnson-code/self-care-center/README.md

 - Successful implementation of random message generation.
 - Creation of a favorites feature with toggle functionality.
+- Adding functionality for localStorage.

 #### Challenges:

 - I initially struggled with the functionality of the favorite button.
 I overcame by carefully managing data structures and toggling favorite status.
+- Utilizing localStorage was something I have not been exposed to prior to this project.
+It took some self-teaching on my part to understand and implement it into this application.

 ### Looking Ahead: